psnider/obsolete-setup-mean-ts/README.md

 # Install generateCodeVocabulary

+#### Description

-This determines the symbols used in a collection of source files, and counts their use.
+**generateCodeVocabulary** determines the symbols used in a collection of source files, and counts their use.

+It strips out all comments, integers, single-line strings, and single-line slash delimited regular expressions before collecting the vocabulary.
+This results in a vocabulary that contains all program symbols and keywords.

+Warning: it does not work on files that have strings or regular expressions that span multiple lines.

+This has been tested with TypeScript/Javascript, but should work for any language that has a CLOC configuration, and that has C-style strings, and slash delimited regular expressions.

 By keeping the generated vocabulary files for each version of code, changes can be verified before submitting code to your version control system.